hollan2/capstone_project/Isle of Trust/public/markdown/hintLevel6.md

 ~Goals: Look to make everyone like Rec by investing your tons in the public services!
 You'll earn medals according to how successful you are.
 ~Goals: Look to make everyone like Rec by investing your tons in the public services!
 You'll earn medals according to how successful you are.
 ~Goals: Look to make everyone like Rec by investing your tons in the public services!
 You'll earn medals according to how successful you are.
+~Goals: Look to make everyone like Rec by investing your tons in the public services!
+You'll earn medals according to how successful you are.
+~Goals: Look to make everyone like Rec by investing your tons in the public services!
+You'll earn medals according to how successful you are.
+~Goals: Look to make everyone like Rec by investing your tons in the public services!
+You'll earn medals according to how successful you are.
+~Goals: Look to make everyone like Rec by investing your tons in the public services!
+You'll earn medals according to how successful you are.
+~Goals: Look to make everyone like Rec by investing your tons in the public services!
+You'll earn medals according to how successful you are.
+~Goals: Look to make everyone like Rec by investing your tons in the public services!
+You'll earn medals according to how successful you are.